crapp/uartavr/doc/uartavr_startpage.md

 The API documentation of the file uart.h is the place where you should have a look if you want to learn how to use this library.

-There is also a subfolder called `tests` where you can find different examples.
+There is also a subfolder called `examples` where you can find different examples.

 ## Contact